 - Use basic pronouns and plurals in English

 Once the second year has passed, there comes a new wave of learning for the little ones.
 By age 3, these are things that you can probably expect from your child:

-Besides the obvious fact that your child must be taller and more coordinate by now, 4-year-old children tend to be more independent, self-confidence, and, overall, creative.
+Besides the obvious fact that your child must be taller and more coordinated by now, 4-year-old children tend to be more independent, self-confident, and, overall, creative.
 By this time, your child should be able to:

 Keeping these milestones in mind, you can introduce English to your child by picking activities that can help them reach the goals set for their age.
 Of course, your child is not going to master the new language immediately, but a steady learning pace goes a long way!